skyportal/skyportal/doc/setup.md

 ### Authentication

-By default, the server allows anyone to log in (even if it presents a login screen).
-If you are running a public-facing instance of SkyPortal, you should enable multi-user login by adding Google credentials to the `server:auth` section of the configuration file and setting `debug_login` to `False`.
+Signing in goes through an OAuth provider: add Google credentials to the `server:auth` section of the configuration file, or configure another provider under `server:auth:backends` (see `baselayer/config.yaml.defaults`).

+For local development, setting `debug_login` to `True` signs everyone in as a single test user, with no provider at all.
+Never set it on an instance others can reach: it lets anyone log in as that user.

 ### Account applications